cometbft/cometbft/spec/abci/abci++_app_requirements.md

 Apps may also want to consider state sync denial-of-service vectors, where adversaries provide invalid or harmful snapshots to prevent nodes from joining the network.
 The application can counteract this by asking CometBFT to ban peers.
-As a last resort, node operators can use P2P configuration options to whitelist a set of trusted peers that can provide valid snapshots.
+As a last resort, node operators can use P2P configuration options to list an exclusive set of trusted peers that can provide valid snapshots.

 ##### Transition to Consensus